 Located outside of San Antonio in the heart of hill country, Garner State Park is a beautiful spot for viewing vibrant fall foliage in Texas!

 Located on the banks of the Frio River, this park becomes a hotspot in the summer for river-tubing.
-During the fall, it quiets down a little and becomes a peaceful retreat for enjoying the fall colors and camping under the stars in cooler weather.
+During the fall, it quiets down a little and becomes a peaceful retreat for enjoying the fall colors in Southern USA.
+It is also great for camping under the stars in cooler weather.